MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/java.md

 If you come across any issues while automating Java applications:

-1. Make sure that you've Java installed in your machine:
+1. Make sure that you have Java installed in your machine:

     - Open a command window or terminal and run the following command:

       ``` CMD
-      > java –version
+      java –version
       ```

     - If Java isn't installed in your machine, you'll receive an error message similar to: **'java' is not recognized as an internal or external command, operable program or batch file.**